 Wonda VR Spaces comes with a set of 3D Rooms to host your sessions that are accessible by simply choosing an available room in the Editor.

 But you can also import your own custom 3D room.
-Here is how you can import your own in few simple steps.
+Here is how you can import your own in a few simple steps:

-You can import in Wonda a 3D rooms created using any 3D software (such as Blender or Unity - read our dedicated article about optimization) so long as you use the the .glb file format.
+You can import any 3D room into Wonda VR Spaces that is created using any 3D software (such as Blender or Unity - read our dedicated article about optimization) so long as you use the .glb file format.

-Once you have your 3D Room .glb file on hands, here are a few simple steps to make sure this is fully optimized to be used with Wonda VR Spaces.
+Once you have your 3D Room as a .glb file, here are a few simple steps to make sure your room is fully optimized to be used within Wonda VR Spaces.

-To make sure you .glb file is correctly set-up, you will need to use a freeware called Spoke (powered by Mozilla).
+To make sure your .glb file is correctly set-up, you will need to use a freeware called Spoke (powered by Mozilla).

 With Spoke you will be able to:

-- Define the Room default size and default position relative to the viewer when entering the room (spawn point)
+- Define the 3D Room's default size and default position relative to the viewer when entering the room (i.e., the spawn point)

 Step 1/3: Import your 3D Environment in Spoke

-Step 2/3: Set up the position, orientation and scale of your 3D room
+Step 2/3: Set the position, orientation and scale of your 3D room

-After importing your 3D room in a new project in Spoke, follow theses guidelines:
+After importing your 3D room in a new project in Spoke, follow these guidelines:

-- Import a 2D image to create a visual reference to simulate where the Wonda VR Virtual Screen will be positioned in the 3D room after your import your 3D room in Wonda.
-Scale the image 4 times to reach 4 meters in width + Change its position to: (X:0,00 Y:1,50 Z:-4,00).
-Note it will not be visible in your Wonda project.
+- Import a 2D image to create a visual reference to simulate where the Wonda VR Virtual Screen will be positioned in the 3D room after your import your 3D room into Wonda.
+Scale the image 4 times to reach 4 meters in width and change its position to: (X:0,00 Y:1,50 Z:-4,00).
+Note: it will not be visible in your Wonda project.

 - Move your 3D Room around this image to make sure the virtual screen (4,5m x 4m) will be positioned well.

-- Regenerate the Floor Plan to match the room new position
+- Regenerate the Floor Plan to match the room's new position.